After killing of Ecuador candidate Villavicencio, speculation and recrimination

 Christian Zurita, Villavicencio's replacement candidate for the Construye party, was also at the sports center on the day of the murder.
 He told journalists on Thursday he believed, without producing evidence, that Villavicencio had been killed because he wanted to militarize the country's ports, key exit points for drugs being smuggled abroad.

-The murder has cast a shadow over Sunday's election to choose a replacement for conservative President Guillermo Lasso.
+The murder has cast a shadow over Sunday's election to choose a replacement for Lasso.
 The front-runner is Luisa Gonzalez, a protege of former President Rafael Correa.

 Correa, who in office regularly clashed with Villavicencio, has called the killing a false flag operation to hurt his Citizen's Revolution party.